 I collect swarms and harvest excess honey for my own use and to sell, as well as sowing and propagating plants that are useful for all pollinators.

 Changes in agriculture and other challenges facing our wildlife have made the role of beekeepers shift from purely livestock husbandry towards conservation and artisan food production.

 An insight in to the life of the honey bee is a great way to appreciate the world around us from a different perspective.

-The day will include coffee, cakes, lunch and wine
+The day will include tea or coffee and cake.

 At Bradness we garden for bees, butterfiles and insects.

 We do not spray or seek perfection in the garden but prefer instead a wild element to encourage wildlife.